Sydney Hotels with a Harbour View

 Marriott Sydney Harbour

 A short walk from the Quay and about 10 minutes to the shopping strip of Sydney Harbour the Marriott is well located for exploring the city beyond the quay.
-There are rooms with views of either the Harbour Bridge or the Opera House or if you have enough cash some very special rooms with views of both the icons.
+There are rooms with views of either the Harbour Bridge or the Opera House or if you have enough cash some exceptional rooms with views of both the icons.
 I recommend this hotel for anyone with limited mobility.
 Check out reviews and photos on TripAdvisor

 Pros: Flat walk to the harbour in just 2 minutes.
 Have facilities for you to use if your room is not ready.